Osteopathy (manipulation therapy)

 - Alcohol, drugs and smoking habits

 To have the treatment you will usually need to take off your clothes down to your underwear.
+Then the osteopath can see and work on your muscles and joints.
 Your osteopath might give you a gown to wear.
-They will then use their hands to stretch, massage and improve movement in your spine, joints and muscles.
+They then use their hands to stretch, massage and improve movement in your spine, joints and muscles.
 Sometimes they use a rapid thrust type action, which can cause a popping sound due to the sudden change of pressure in the joint space.
 This might sound alarming, but it shouldn’t be painful.

-Most treatment sessions last about 30 to 40 minutes.
+Treatment sessions usually last about 30 to 40 minutes.
 Tell the osteopath if you are in any discomfort or want them to stop.
 Most osteopaths suggest that you have between 3 to 6 sessions to get the most benefit.
 Your osteopath may suggest exercises that you can do at home to help prevent further problems.

 Using osteopathy is generally safe.
-About half of people have the following effects for a couple of days afterwards
+About half of people may have mild effects afterwards that normally go away within a couple of days.

 - A slight soreness in the treated area